-After each side has agree to who the arbitrator or panel of arbitrators will be, a date is chosen.
-This is your hearing date and is also the deadline for each entity to submit evidence and documents to the other.
-For instance, Liberty Mutual may argue that your rehabilitation costs are more than the other insurance company assumes.
+After each side has agreed to who the arbitrator or panel of arbitrators will be, they choose a date.
+This is your hearing date.
+It’s also the deadline for each entity to submit evidence and documents to the other.
+For instance, Liberty Mutual might argue about your rehabilitation costs.
+They could say that yours are more than the other insurance company assumes.

 Arbitration Decision Rendered